-The master of science with a major in nursing degree, with a concentration in leadership and management, will prepare students to excel in nursing management.
+The master of science in nursing (MSN) degree, with a concentration in leadership and management, will prepare students to excel in nursing management.
 You’ll be prepared to lead teams and develop strategy for offering nursing services in a healthcare setting—from acute care management in hospitals and clinics to other community-based organizational settings.

 A total of 8 semester hours will be chosen from an approved list of nursing or business courses taught by the School of Business and Nonprofit Management.
 These classes can be taken online or on campus.
 Explore current options for these elective credits.